Abigail Blackman

 Guide Supervisory Practices

-When observations occur, supervisors should take data on treatment integrity.
-Our last installment discussed that supervisors must develop tools (e.g., integrity checklists) to support their observation efforts.
+When observations occur, supervisors should take data on fidelity.
+Our last installment discussed that supervisors must develop tools (e.g., fidelity checklists) to support their observation efforts.
 To create the checklists, supervisors should task analyze the behavior they would like to measure.
 The number of checklists created should be based on what the supervisor wants to observe.
-All of the items do not need to be included in one, long assessment; rather, smaller assessments across implementation categories (e.g., behavior reduction, skill acquisition) could be created to guide supervisory observations.
+All of the items do not need to be included in one, long assessment; rather, smaller evaluations across implementation categories (e.g., behavior reduction, skill acquisition) could be created to guide supervisory observations.
 The data gathered using the tools developed should then be analyzed to guide a supervisor’s subsequent action.
-I am often asked how frequently a clinician should be supervised.
-My answer is: let the data guide your behavior!
-Here are some questions that a supervisor can ask themself: What is the integrity level for a particular clinician?
-Are the data revealing areas for improvement?
-How is my team performing in the area of behavior reduction?
-Do additional training or interventions need to be implemented to improve performance?

 Impacts Clinical Outcomes